britecharts/britecharts/packages/docs/README.md

-# Website
+# @britecharts/docs

-This website is built using [Docusaurus 2](https://docusaurus.io/), a modern static website generator.
+> Documentation package to create the documentation site for Britecharts,  built using [Docusaurus 2](https://docusaurus.io/).

-### Installation
+## Installation
+To install the dependencies, just run:
 ```
 $ yarn
 ```

 ### Local Development
+To start developing this documentation site, run:
 ```
 $ yarn start
 ```

+This command does several things:
+* Copies over the Readme from the root package
+* Generates the API from the `@britecharts/core` chart comments
-This command starts a local development server and opens up a browser window.
-Most changes are reflected live without having to restart the server.
+* Starts a local development server and opens up a browser window

+Changes in the markdown files of this package and configuration are reflected live without having to restart the server.
+However, to update the docs with the latest comments from the packages or the readme, you will need to re-run `yarn start`.

 ### Build